-Michael H. Sampson is a Partner with Leech Tishman and a member of the firm’s Litigation Practice Group.
-He is Chair of Leech Tishman’s Insurance Coverage Group and Co-Chair of its Cannabis Group.
-Mike is also involved with the firm’s Data Privacy & Cybersecurity Group.
+Michael H. Sampson is a Partner with Leech Tishman and a member of the firm’s Litigation Practice Group, where he leads the Insurance Coverage Group.
+Mike also co-leads the Cannabis Industry Group.
 Based in the Pittsburgh office, Mike represents diverse clients in a variety of complex civil and commercial litigation and other matters across the country.

 Mike focuses his insurance coverage practice on assisting policyholders across various industries to address and resolve complicated insurance coverage matters relating to commercial general liability policies, property insurance, management liability coverages, and many other types of insurance, such as cyber liability, hull and marine liability, specie insurance, and pollution liability insurance.
 He has helped policyholders address insurance coverage matters involving a wide range of subjects, including toxic torts, hurricane damage, COVID-19, fire, shootings, boat damage, and personal health care.

 While Mike routinely counsels clients at various stages on a wide range of insurance coverage matters (including policy review, placement, and procurement, as well as claim submission, documentation, and resolution), a significant portion of his practice is dedicated to litigating coverage claims against insurance companies and/or third-party claims administrators.